Skip to content

 • Energy Efficiency and Accessibility Requirements Guide (PDF)

-Please contact your Indigenous and the North Housing Solutions Specialist or Multi-Unit Housing Solutions Specialist at contactcentre@cmhc.ca or 1-800-668-2642 to access the Request for Expression of Interest document and the Data Room.
+Reach out to your Indigenous and the North Housing Solutions Specialist or Multi-Unit Housing Solutions Specialist at contactcentre@cmhc.ca or 1-800-668-2642 to discuss the application process.
+You can also request the Property Application Guide and Document Vault access.

 Interested in This Property?